HFAnalyticsLab/mobility_scoping/README.md

 We also used data from Fingertips on the prevalence of [adult overweight/obesity](https://fingertips.phe.org.uk/profile/national-child-measurement-programme/data#page/4/gid/1938133368/ati/301/iid/93088/age/168/sex/4/cat/-1/ctp/-1/yrr/1/cid/4/tbm/1) and [common mental disorders](https://fingertips.phe.org.uk/search/common%20mental%20health#page/3/gid/1/pat/6/par/E12000001/ati/201/are/E06000047/iid/93495/age/164/sex/4/cat/-1/ctp/-1/yrr/1/cid/4/tbm/1).

 ## How does it work?
 All data used in this analysis are open data.
 We have indicated in the main analysis scripts links where the data can be downloaded.
-This code can be used to replicate our analysis at the local authority (district/unitary) level.
+This code can be used to replicate our analysis at the local authority (district/unitary) level, these scripts include sections of analysis which were not included in the publication; this has been specified where applicable.

 - Script 1 includes the code for analysis of residential mobility by self-reported health.
 - Script 2 includes the code for analysis of residential mobility by age.
 - Script 3 includes the code for analysis of residential mobility by economic activity.
 - Script 4 includes the code for the cluster analysis, which we used to classify local authorities in 4 residential mobility types.

-These analyses were conducted within Amazon SW3, using S3 buckets.

 The exploratory_analyses folder includes scripts used for exploratory analyses, including analyses at the output area and middle-super output area levels, and supplementary analyses at the local authority level which were not included in the publication.

+These scripts can be used to perform a similar analysis using the 2021 Census data once released in 2023, this would require downloading the new datasets and updating the scripts with them.
+We used Amazon SW3 storage, scripts may need to be updated based on local storage structure.

 ### Requirements
 These scripts were written in R. The following R packages (available on CRAN) are needed:
 - TBC

-## The Health Foundation project team
+## Repository authors
 * Francesca Cavallaro
 * Anne Alarilla
 * Jay Hughes

-* Mai Stafford
-* Charles Tallack
+Mai Stafford, David Finch and Charles Tallack were part of the project team and provided feedback which was used to update the code.

 ## License
 This project is licensed under the [MIT License](https://github.com/HFAnalyticsLab/domcare_hospital_LBBD/blob/master/LICENSE).